On the Complementarity of Shared Electric Mobility and Renewable Energy Communities: Introduction

 \section{Introduction}

-Driven by the European Union (EU) climate policies and technological advances decreasing batteries costs \cite{IEA_EV}, the Electric Vehicles (EV) market is experiencing a sustained growth in recent years.
-This rapid mobility paradigm shift raises challenges for the current power systems \cite{deb2017review}.
-Indeed, to ensure an efficient deployment of electric mobility, it must be supported by the massive installation of charging facilities all over the electrical network which requires sufficient grid connection capacity.
-Besides private EVs, shared mobility (car-sharing, bike-sharing, etc.) has emerged as a key strategy to disconnect vehicle ownership (and associated investment cost) and usage while optimizing vehicle operation \cite{machado2018overview}.
-From a grid usage point of view, if charging private EVs during the day at the office has already been proposed as a smart solution to balance solar production during working hours \cite{mouli2016system}, the erection of shared EV stations in high-density residential area where intermittent renewable generation is present is also a promising match.
-Despite the increased uncertainty in shared mobility demand compared to private cars, charging intervals are usually uniformly spread over the day and may be used to efficiently balance local photovoltaic (PV) production.
+Driven by the European climate policies and the technological advances that have decreased the cost of batteries \cite{IEA_EV}, the Electric Vehicles (EV) market is experiencing a sustained growth in recent years.
+However, this rapid shift in the mobility paradigm raises challenges for the current power systems \cite{deb2017review}.
+To mitigate these, many smart charging strategies of private EVs have been proposed (e.g., charging at the office to balance solar production \cite{mouli2016system}).
+In addition, besides private EVs, shared mobility has emerged as a key strategy to disconnect vehicle investment and usage while optimizing vehicle operation \cite{machado2018overview}.
+From a grid usage point of view, the erection of shared EV stations in high-density residential area may mitigate the intermittency of local renewable production.
+Indeed, despite the increased uncertainty in shared mobility demand compared to private cars, charging intervals are usually uniformly spread over the day.
+One of the primary objectives of Shared Mobility Providers (SMPs) is to offer to their end-users the possibility of travelling at low cost.
+Hence, they are interested to access cheap electricity to supply the EV fleet.